microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 ### Settings API
 The configuration example above defines a setting scoped to a resource.
 To fetch its value you use the `workspace.getConfiguration()` API and pass the URI of the resource as the second parameter.
 You can see [Example 3](https://github.com/Microsoft/vscode-extension-samples/blob/master/configuration-sample/src/extension.ts) how the setting is used in the basic-multi-root sample.

 Under the hood, resource settings are resolved with simple logic: We try to find a `WorkspaceFolder` for the resource that is passed into the `getConfiguration` API.
-If such a folder exists and that folder defines the setting, it will be returned.
+If such a folder exists, and that folder defines the setting, it will be returned.
 Otherwise, the normal logic applies for finding the setting on a parent level: it could be defined within the workspace file or on the user level.

 **Note:** You do not have to be aware if the user has opened a workspace or not when using the `getConfiguration` API with resource scope.
 Just make sure to always pass the resource scope URI around and we will do the resolution of the setting based on the user's setup.

 ### Perspectives
-An extension author, you should have the following two perspectives while defining a setting
+An extension author, you should have the following two perspectives while defining a setting.

 1. **End User:** Given a setting, an end-user should know where he/she can customize this setting.
 By defining a setting as `resource` or `window` scoped, the user can be able to customize it at the right targets.
 It means, User can open settings and can customize a window (`window.zoomLevel`) or resource (`editor.wordWrap`) setting  in User/Workspace Settings.
 But when a user lands into Folder Settings, the user can only customize resource settings (`editor.wordWrap`).
 VS Code will use the setting's classification information to provide the right proposals in intelli-sense and will warn the user if customizing `window` settings in Folder settings.